tic30/pokedex-tc/README.md

 ## Run the repo

-To run the project locally:
+To run the project locally, first make sure you use `npm 8` and `node 18`:

 ```bash
 # Build & run production version for better performance